Shopify/polaris/src/components/VideoThumbnail/README.md

 ---
 name: Video thumbnail
-category: Structure
+category: Images and icons
 keywords:
-  - Videothumbnail
+  - video
-  - actionable
+  - VideoThumbnail
   - updates
   - new features
   - video thumbnail
   - feature thumbnail
-  - video thumbnail url
-  - video thumbnail length
-  - video thumbnail accessibility label
-  - video thumbnail onClick
+  - education
+  - contextual learning system
 ---

 # Video thumbnail

-The Video thumbnail is used to surface a thumbnail image, play button icon, and timestamp for a contextual video in the contextual learning system.
-This component is used when an implementer decides that they would like to have a thumbnail visible to the user, and only when the user clicks the play button, then they will surface their video player of choice in the format that they desire (modal, separate div, etc.).
+Video thumbnails provide consistent controls for video cards in the contextual learning system.
+When clicked, conditionally present a video player in the format of your choice.
+For example, within a modal or a full screen container.

 ---